wabbajack-tools/wabbajack/README.md

 - [Discord](https://discord.gg/zgbrkmA)
 - [Patreon](https://www.patreon.com/user?u=11907933) Check this page for updates and to vote on features

+### What Wabbajack can do
+At this point you may be wondering how much of a complex modlist Wabbajack can handle.
+At this point it's more about what Wabbajack *can't* handle, but let's do a rundown of all the supported features:

+* Support for the following games is tested on a regular basis
+  * Fallout 4
+  * Fallout New Vegas
+  * Skyrim SE
+  * Skyrim LE
+* Support for automatic downloads from the following sources
+  * Nexus Mods (Premium accounts only)
+  * Dropbox
+  * Google Drive
+  * Mega
+  * ModDB
+  * Direct URLs (with custom header support)
+* Support the following archive types
+  * .zip
+  * .7z
+  * .rar
+* The following mod installation types are supported
+  * Files installed with our without fomod isntallers
+  * Manually installed mods
+  * Renamed/deleted/moved files are detected and handled
+  * Multiple mods installed into the same mod folder
+  * A mod split across multiple mod folders
+  * Any tools installed in the MO2 folder.
+Want your users to have BethIni or xEdit?
+Just put them in a folder inside the MO2 install folder
+  * ENBseries files that exist in the game folder
+  * SKSE install
+* The following situations are automatically detected and handled by the automated binary patcher
+  * ESP cleaning
+  * form 44 conversion
+  * ESP to ESL conversion
+  * Adding masters
+  * Dummy ESPs created by CAO
+  * (really any ESP modifications are handled)
+  * Mesh fixing
+  * Texture compression / fixing
+* The following BSA operations are detected by extracting or creating BSAs via Wabbajack's custom BSA routines
+  * BSA Extraction
+  * BSA Creation (packing loose files)
+  * BSA repacking (unpacking, fixing files and repacking)

+That being said, there are some cases where we would need to do a bit more work to develop:
+* Manually downloaded files
+* LL Files (currently no plans to implement)
+* esp to esm conversion (there are hacks for this)
+* binary patching of non-bsa huge files.
+256MB is the largest size Wabbajack can currently handle with the binary patcher

 ### Creating a ModList Installer

 1) Download Wabbajack and install it somewhere outside of your normal Mod Organizer 2 folder